 When it comes to battery-powered chainsaws, you usually end up trading performance and power for the convenience of power on demand.
 With the 12-inch DCCS620P1 chainsaw, DeWalt has done a phenomenal job eliminating this trade-off – as the saw offers excellent performance in a lightweight and compact package.

-With a 12-inch bar and an overall weight of just 9 pounds including the battery, the saw is ideal for homeowners and property managers, demo and construction use, as well as for clearing trails from fallen trees and branches.
+With a 12-inch bar and an overall weight of just 9 pounds including the battery, the saw is ideal for homeowners and property managers, demo and construction use, as well as for clearing trails of fallen trees and branches.
 It’s not really geared towards felling multiple large-diameter trees (10-inch+), although it performed surprisingly well at this task.

 While DeWalt may be a newcomer to the chainsaw game – and the saw has a few minor quirks to prove this – overall, they’ve nailed the compact battery-powered saw with this entry.